Make Your Hiring 40% Faster

 The recruitment agency Perspectivas presents a calculation from a study by Harvard University.
 It assumes the following: Depending on the position, each employee contributes to company turnover by a factor of one to three.
 Each company specifies the factor for the respective job.

-Get Up Close and Personal
+1. Get Up Close and Personal

 Recruiters should – quite literally – be more visible.
 That means more personal and individual communication with candidates because candidate expectations have changed.
 Communication has to take place on an equal footing rather than coming down from on high, as was the case for so long.

-Build a Network
+2. Build a Network

 Making things more personal also means building up a broad network and staying in touch with your contacts – and potential candidates.
 Social media is perfect for this.
-If recruiters are able to establish an (emotional) connection with their followers, this will be a great help during the recruitment process.
+If recruiters are able to establish an (emotional) connection with their followers, this will be a great help during the recruiting process.

-Make Your Data Work Harder
+3. Make Your Data Work Harder

 The trend is moving away from quantity toward quality.
 It is not the number of applicants that matters, but how good a fit they are for the job and the company, and how long they stay.
 It should not make any difference to recruiters if developers make spelling mistakes in their applications.
-What matter are their abilities.
+What matters are their abilities.

-Focus on Cultural Fit
+5. Focus on Cultural Fit